virgesmith/demographyMicrosim/README.md

 ![](examples/growth2011_2021.png)
 ###### Map tiles by Carto, under CC BY 3.0.
 Data by OpenStreetMap, under ODbL
-_Map of projected population growth 2011-2021 (lower growth is blue and higher orange)._
+_Figure 2.
+Map of projected population growth 2011-2021.
+(Percentages are not annualised.)_

 It should be noted that the microsimulation is essential to arrive at a result like this - given only fertility and mortality data for the whole borough, we have been able to model growth at a higher geographical resolution thanks to the finer detail provided by census data, namely populations by ethnicity within each MSOA.